-We’ll provide you a few tips for improving your chances of a clear day.
-Along with answering some of the most asked questions about visiting this remarkable site.
+Don’t worry, we’ve got a few tips for improving your chances of a clear day.
+Plus, we’ll answer some of the most asked questions about visiting this remarkable site.

 Straddling the North Carolina – Tennessee border, Clingmans Dome is the central point of the Great Smoky Mountains National Park.
 Located roughly an equal distance from Gatlinburg, TN (24 miles) and Cherokee, NC (25 miles), it’s easy to access.

-U.S. 441 is the main thoroughfare through the Great Smoky Mountains, connecting Gatlinburg, Tennessee to Cherokee in North Carolina.
+U.S. 441 is the main thoroughfare through the Great Smoky Mountains, connecting Gatlinburg, Tennessee to Cherokee, North Carolina.
 About half-way between the two cities is the turnoff for Clingmans Dome.

 Also keep an eye out for black bears.
-Every time we have been in this area we have seen them.
+Every time we have been in this area, we have seen them.
 We spotted this beautiful mama bear encouraging her cubs to climb at one of the pull offs along Clingmans Dome Road.
 It caused quite the traffic jam as everyone tried to get a safe peek.

-It’s worth noting, though Clingmans Dome is open year-round, the road to it closes between early December through late March, and during inclement weather.
+It’s worth noting, though Clingmans Dome is open year-round, the road to the observation tower closes between early December through late March, and during inclement weather.

 Our very first visit to Clingmans Dome was around five years ago.
 Starting our ascent from the city of Cherokee, the weather seemed in our favor.

-As we made our drive up Clingmans Dome Road, the sky became dark.
+As we made the drive up Clingmans Dome Road, the sky became dark.
 By the time we hit the parking lot, a damp thick fog covered everything.

 For a mountain peak, the area has a unique ecosystem.
 Similar to a rain forest, Clingmans Dome receives an average of 85 inches of rain a year.

 Since our first trip, we learned about the national park’s web camera at Clingmans Dome.
-Even though weather in the mountains can change quickly, coupling it with the weather forecast, gives a pretty good indication of what visibility to expect at the top of the mountain.
+Even though weather in the mountains can change quickly, coupling it with the weather forecast gives a pretty good idea of what visibility to expect at the top of the mountain.

 Also, be prepared for cooler weather, even in summer you may need a jacket.